We Need to Talk – Having Difficult Conversations

 - Anyone who struggles with having those “uncomfortable” conversations with friends and colleagues.

 Why Should You Attend

-If you have ever avoided having a difficult conversation with a peer, a friend, an employee, or manager because you didn’t know how to say what you were thinking, this webinar will be for you!
+If you have ever avoided having a difficult conversation with a peer, a friend, an employee, or a manager because you didn’t know how to say what you were thinking, this webinar will be for you!
 Many times we avoid these conversations because we are afraid to say the wrong thing, afraid that things will be taken out of context and the relationship will be forever damaged, or afraid we will make matters worse.
-By taking yourself out of having difficult conversations you are exchanging short term discomfort for long term dysfunction.
+By taking yourself out of having difficult conversations you are exchanging short-term discomfort for long-term dysfunction.

 Whether you are a manager or not, we all need to have these uncomfortable conversations in our personal and professional life.
 This webinar will give you all the tools you need to have any difficult conversations professionally and respectfully.
 Don’t risk your relationships because you avoid difficult conversations.
 Make them even better!